Al-Mahdi: Cultural and administrative aspects of his reign

 The introduction of paper from China (see Battle of Talas) in 751 had a profound effect.
 Paper had not yet been used in the West with the Arabs and Persians using papyrus and the Europeans using vellum.
 The paper-related industry boomed in Baghdad where an entire street in the city center became devoted to the sale of paper and books.
 The cheapness and durability of paper was a vital element in the efficient growth of the expanding Abbasid bureaucracy.

-Al-Mahdi had two important religious policies: the persecution of the zanadiqa, or dualists, and the declaration of orthodoxy.
-Al-Mahdi focused on the persecution of the zanadiqa in order to improve his standing among the purist Shi'i, who wanted a harder line on heresies, and found the spread of syncretic Muslim-polytheist sects to be particularly virulent.
-Al-Mahdi declared that the caliph had the ability, and indeed the responsibility, to define the orthodox theology of Muslims to protect the umma against heresy.
-Al-Mahdi made great use of this broad, new power, and it would become important during the 'mihna' crisis of al-Ma'mun's reign.

-Though Mahdi fulfilled most of his national and external goals during his reign, he was not as thrifty as his predecessor and father, al-Mansur had been.
-Al-Mahdi was very interested in consulting with his wife, al-Khayzuran in the all important daily affairs of the government.
+Though al-Mahdi fulfilled most of his national and external goals during his reign, he was not as thrifty as his predecessor and father, al-Mansur had been.
+Al-Mahdi was very interested in consulting with his wife, al-Khayzuran in the all-important daily affairs of the government.
 Her commands and prohibitions in the palace were equal to her husband's and many times she applied them outside the palace as well.
 Al-Mahdi did not oppose her, and he gave her a relatively free hand from the Bayt al-mal (treasury).
 Finally, al-Khayzuran held her own court in the harem and in her quarters where she met petitioners, both men and women, who asked her for favors or to intercede on their behalf with her husband, the caliph.
 These petitioners included court officials, military officers, nobles, and merchants: